Revised: September 2021

-Call centres may be dotted all over but it seem that Glasgow is a hot spot in terms of location and hiring staff.
+Call centres may be dotted all over but it seems that Glasgow is a hot spot in terms of location and hiring staff.
 It may be down to the friendly and honest associations with the accents or it might be the fact that the Glaswegians know how to enjoy a good bit of telephone banter.
 Whatever it is we are sure there is no going back overseas and the call centres industry in Scotland may even grow in the coming years.

-Companies with call centres in Scotland include: Santander, HSBC, Dell, Standard Life, Thomas Cook, Direct line, Tesco bank, BT and IBM.
+Companies with call centres in Scotland include: Santander, HSBC, Dell, Standard Life, Thomas Cook, Direct Line, Tesco Bank, BT and IBM.